Xenonesis/Brave-Brain/README.md

 <div align="center">
   <p><strong>Built with ❤️ for digital wellness</strong></p>
-  <p>© 2024 Brain Detox.
+  <p>© 2024 Brave Brain.
 All rights reserved.</p>
 </div>

 ---

-*Take control of your digital life.
-Start your brain detox journey today!* 🧠✨
+*Be brave, train your brain.
+Start your journey today!* 🧠✨